poonia/tuplelog/src/content/blog/Set-up-a-Local-AEM-Development-Environment-on-Mac.md

 		- Visit Maven website to download - [https://maven.apache.org/download.cgi](https://maven.apache.org/download.cgi)  and download the “Binary tar.gz archive” file.

       - Extract after downloading `tar.gz` using the below command -
-        ```shell
+       ```
 	$ tar -xvf apache-maven-3.9.2-bin.tar.gz
 	```
       	Above will extract binaries in the “apache-maven-3.9.2” directory, which you can move anywhere you want.

 	* Set Maven Environment Variables - M2_HOME and Path